 A series of scandals forced various executives out in 1999.
 CFO Earl Mason disclosed financial results to some analysts but not others, and he resigned under fire.
 CEO Eckhard Pfeiffer soon followed.

-The biggest problem was Compaq’s computer sales dropped in 1999 while sales at Dell, Gateway, HP, and even IBM increased.
+The biggest problem was Compaq’s computer sales dropped in 1999 while sales at Dell, Gateway, HP, and even the fading IBM increased.
 Thanks to the Y2K issue, companies were buying a lot of computer equipment.
 But Compaq failed to capitalize.
 It recognized a need to sell direct to compete with Dell, but its efforts to build a direct-order business were lackluster at best.

 In 2001, Dell passed Compaq to lead the industry in PC sales.

-The dot-com burst
+The dot-com bust

 The rapid demise of a large number of Internet startups, often known as the dot-com bubble and burst, hurt Compaq in two ways.
 The dot-coms were buying large amounts of equipment as they spent their venture capital and IPO money.
 Their demise meant Compaq lost a large number of big customers.
 Their liquidations also flooded the market with a lot of surplus equipment, some of which had never been used.
 Compaq had to compete with its own product until the market absorbed the surplus.